Newton-76/FESDriversLicenseCheck/Deliverable4.md

 localhost.
 There have been several datasets that were printed on the console.

 The RFID-Tag-Reader was tested using Github Pages.

+Everything is running on a XAMPP server now.
+The functions using the RFID tags have only been tested rarely.

 ### Status / grade of fulfillment of work products